VCTLabs/DE1_SOC_Linux_FB/README.rst

 Use the local.conf settings to switch kernels, currently linux-audio-3.18 and linux-altera-4.4.
-Both have slightly different versions of the same patches for DTS and wm8731.
+Both have slightly different versions of the same patches for DTS and wm8731 (note linux-altera-4.4 recipe has been updated with separate .dts files for the FB and Audio projects with config set for FB).
 The Linux_Audio project modules are packaged for the Yocto build, otherwise they need to be built separately (use the Makefile).